stuykc/photos-stuykc/README.md

 - [ ] Send approved photos to Picasa Web Albums (Main Album)
 - [ ] Send deleted photos to Picasa Web Albums (Archived Album)
 - [ ] Drag and drop upload for photos

+For settings configuration, copy photos/settings.pi and rename it to settings.py